lyakoway/ai-RAG-chat/README.md

 ```

 Result on the held-out set (answers and judge: glm-4.5-flash, hybrid
 retrieval) — **supporting signal only**.
-Same-family self-judging is lenient;
+Same-family self-judging is lenient.
-a strict evaluation needs `--judge-model` from another family or a human.
+A strict evaluation needs `--judge-model` from another family or a human.

 | Axis                            | Average score |
 | ------------------------------- | ------------- |